US$ 1850

 Fortunately, our highly experienced team is well-equipped to assist trekkers in combating altitude sickness.
 We strongly advise our guests to consume an abundance of fluids, including water, hot soup, and tea, to help prevent altitude sickness.
 Furthermore, we employ a gradual approach to ascending to higher elevations, affording the trekker’s body sufficient time to adjust to the changing environment.
 To allow the body to acclimatize, it is essential to rest frequently and avoid overexertion during hikes or climbs.
 Even physically fit individuals may be susceptible to altitude sickness, which is why we ascend slowly, typically 300 to 1000 meters per day, to ensure proper rest.

-At our company, we prioritize providing the best service while taking care of our guests.
+At our company, we prioritise providing the best service while taking care of our guests.
 In the event that a trekker is unable to fend off altitude sickness, we will take them back.
 Our company’s utmost concern is the well-being of our guests, and we guarantee that our seasoned team will do everything possible to ensure a safe and unforgettable experience for everyone involved.

 Everest Base Camp Trek is considered as the moderate to challenging trek.
 The main factor that affect the trek difficulties is your physical fitness level.
 If you are physically fit then the trek will be moderate and can be challenging if you have the fitness level below average.
 There are other factor that makes the trek difficult such as geographical structure, altitude, temperature, weather etc.